Upeshka De Silva

-De Silva was born in 1988, in Colombo, Sri Lanka and moved to the city of Katy, Texas in the United States when he 2 years old.
+De Silva was born in 1988, in Colombo, Sri Lanka, and moved to Katy in the United States when he was two years-old.
 He graduated from the University of Houston with degrees in history and political science.

-At first, De Silva played in small home games with his high school friends.
+At first, De Silva playen small home games with his high school friends.
 He got especially hooked on poker after the Moneymaker phenomenon and reading Doyle Brunson’s Super/System 2 book.